 - After the successful integration of princely states, the issue of French settlement and Portuguese settlements were taken into consideration by the Indian Government.

 - After prolonged negotiation by the Government of India, Pondicherry and other French possessions were being handed over to India in 1954.

-- However, the Portuguese were not ready to handover their areas.
+- However, the Portuguese were not ready to hand over their areas.

 - Its NATO allies supported Portugal’s position, and India supported peaceful means.

-- But in 1961 when that popular movement demanded support, Indian troops marched in Goa under Operation Vijay and Portuguese surrendered without any fight.
+- But in 1961 when that popular movement demanded support, Indian troops marched in Goa under Operation Vijay and the Portuguese surrendered without any fight.

 Accession of Sikkim

 - Historically, the Sikkim was a British dependency and was therefore considered to be with India.
-However, on independence, the Chogyal of Sikkim resisted for full integration into India.
+However, on independence, the Chogyal of Sikkim resisted full integration into India.

 - In 1973, an anti-Chogyal agitation broke out in Sikkim in which protestors demanded popular elections.
 This was supported by India, and in the elections, the opponents of the Chogyal won an overwhelming victory.